shu512/shu512/README.md

 ### Hi there 👋, I'm Stas Gusev
 --------

 I'm a software developer at [Tradelanes](https://www.tradelanes.co/).
 I'm doing React app currently.
-Sometimes I need to do some stuff with our backend.
+Sometimes I need to do some stuff with our backend (Node.js).

 I live in Novosibirsk, Russia.